AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 a higher number of dimensions, as mentioned in §5.7.

-The basic idea of multidimensional unitary theories with
+basic idea of multidimensional unitary theories with compacted

-compacted dimensions is that the physical laws we observe depend
+dimensions is that the physical laws we observe depend on the

-on the geometric properties of other, hidden dimensions.
-There
+geometric properties of other, hidden dimensions.
+There are many

-example, in the metric size of compactifications.
-The compacted
+in the metric size of compactifications.
+The compacted dimensions

-dimensions are too small to be observed or detected in any way.
+are too small to be observed or detected in any way.
+However,

-different kinds of particles and forces, which causes different
+kinds of particles and forces, which causes different physical

 We will now describe in a more detailed way in §B.3 another approach, the so-called geometrodynamics of J.A.Wheeler [180], [275], [277].
-The name was created by analogy with electrodynamics .
-Just as electrodynamics describes the dynamics of an electromagnetic field, geometrodynamics examines the dynamics of space-time geometry , ie, according to the GTR, the behavior of a gravitational field.
-"Geodynamics" often refers to the whole general theory of relativity; however, this will be geometrodynamics in the narrower sense.
+The name was created by analogy with electrodynamics.
+Just as electrodynamics describes the dynamics of an electromagnetic field, geometrodynamics examines the dynamics of space-time geometry, ie, according to the GTR, the behavior of a gravitational field.
+"Geometrodynamics" is often understood to mean the whole general theory of relativity; here, however, it will be about geometrodynamics in the narrower sense.

 Gravity, black holes and space-time physics : | ||